Bakikhanovs: History

 Progenitors of the line arrived in Baku after 1592.
-According to Abbasgulu Bakikhanov, ancestors of the family migrated to Baku from Gilan, after certain "Khan Ahmad affair", which probably means end of Malati ruler Sultan Ahmad Khan's reign.
+According to Abbasgulu Bakikhanov, the ancestors of the family migrated to Baku from Gilan, after a certain "Khan Ahmad affair", which probably meant the end of Malati ruler Sultan Ahmad Khan's reign.
 He claims ancestors of Baku khans were hailing from Nur and Kujur rulers ruling in Tabaristan, i.e. Paduspanids.
 First known members of the dynasty were Mammadhusein beg and his son Heybet beg.
 Heybet beg's elder son Dargahqulu beg was a landlord in Mashtaga who seized the city and killed sultan who was appointed by Safavids, then began to call himself khan, appointing Selim khan as naib of Absheron.
 He defeated forces of Surkhay khan of Qaziqumuq and later Haji Davud of Shirvan and extended his rule to Shabran and Gobustan.
 However he lost younger brother Huseinjan beg in battle.
 Dargahqulu surrendered castle to Mikhail Matyushkin with 700 soldiers in 1723 and was acknowledged by Russian Empire as local ruler.

-Senior line

-Senior branch of Bakikhanovs were descendants of Dargahqulu beg, whose son Mirza Muhammad rose to the rank of independent khan in 1747.
-This branch provided khans, generals and military officers serving in Russian Empire:
+The family adopted the name of Badkubeh after relocating to the city of Arak in Iran, whereas a different segment of the family that stayed and worked with the Russians adopted the name Bakikhanov.